-PRP or Platelet Rich Plasma has once again been shown to be effective for alleviating the pain of arthritis of the knee.
+PRP or Platelet Rich Plasma injections have once again been shown to be effective for minimizing the pain associated with arthritis of the knee.

 PRP for Knee Arthritis

 In prior years PRP was investigated for the treatment of tendon related disorders such as tennis elbow.
-PRP has received a lot more attention recently as an alternative to minimize or alleviate the pain associated with arthritis of the knee.
+PRP has recently received a lot more attention as a treatment to minimize or alleviate the pain associated with arthritis of the knee.

 Evidence for PRP effectiveness for arthritis